eroc123/obsidian-notes/Computer Science/13 - Data representation/Class.md

 - Program defines classes -> objects can then be defined based off a class.
 Class can contain methods (functions) and variables
+- e.g.
+- Class Class1:
+	-
+- ONLY exists in object-oriented programming languages